 One-way system – Monday 26 May to early November

-• A temporary northbound one-way traffic management system will be installed on Antigua Street, between St Asaph Street and Moorhouse Avenue, to ensure the safety of both road users and our crews,
+• A temporary northbound one-way traffic management system is in place on Antigua Street, between St Asaph Street and Moorhouse Avenue, to ensure the safety of both road users and our crews.

 • Southbound traffic will be detoured via Hagley Avenue to Selwyn Street to Moorhouse Avenue – please allow extra travel time and follow the detour signs (see map below).

-• While cyclists may not be travelling at 30km/h, drivers, please be patient; this will only add a few seconds to your journey time.
+• Northbound cyclists will share the traffic lane with northbound vehicles, riding within the lane due to limited road space.
+While cyclists may not be travelling at 30km/h, drivers, please be patient; this will only add a few seconds to your journey time.
+Cyclists, for your safety, please do not overtake vehicles.

 • Please allow extra travel time if you will be affected by the one-way system.